-- Ideally by using the online form, accessible from the HPRA website www.hpra.ie. - By downloading a copy of the report form available via the Blood Tissues and Organs section of the HPRA website.
+- Ideally by using the online form, accessible from the HPRA website at www.hpra.ie. under the 'Report an Issue' tab. - By downloading a copy of the report form available via the Blood Tissues and Organs section of the HPRA website.
 Completed forms should be emailed to btosafety@hpra.ie. - By printing, completing and posting a copy of the report form to the HPRA by freepost to the address at the bottom of the form.

-Further information is available from: Tissues and Cells Health Products Regulatory Authority, Pharmacovigilance Section, Kevin O' Malley House, Earlsfort Centre,
+Further information is available from:- Tissues and Cells Health Products Regulatory Authority, Pharmacovigilance Section, Kevin O' Malley House, Earlsfort Centre, Earlsfort Terrace, Dublin 2

-Earlsfort Terrace, Dublin 2 Ireland
+Telephone +353 1 6764971

-Telephone +353 1 6764971 Fax +353 1 6762517
+Fax +353 1 6762517